-Data sets are configurable objects that store your data (think of them as Excel worksheets, or
+Data sets are configurable objects that store your data (think of them as Excel worksheets,

-user permissions, and import data.
+set user permissions, and import data.

 You can also watch the tutorial

 When you sign up, your tenant already has a number of predefined data sets, aimed at

 financial reporting.
 They contain example data of a fictitious company.
 You don't have to

 start from scratch, you have working examples which you can start with, and you can add or

 change data sets at any point in time.